 Your arts leadership project leads to a public showing.
 You get to decide what it is, when, where and how big.
 From start to finish you're in charge of your project and will learn lots about managing resources and people.
 And you may have to find innovative ways to overcome challenges!

 Your Arts Award portfolio should capture your progress as well as documenting the art work and projects you produce.
 It may be useful at interviews for jobs, FE or uni.
 Look at digital portfolios here

 CV info: Gold Arts Award is a Level 3 qualification, from 2017 entry it carries 16 UCAS points (which can help you get into higher education) and takes about 150 hours to complete.
-UCAS points have changed and the new tariff applies if you're heading to uni in autumn 2017 - make sure your Gold Award gets moderated before 8 July to support your application.
+Make sure your Gold Award gets moderated before 27 June to support your application.
 Here's the lowdown on Gold and UCAS points

 Find out about running Gold Arts Award